avaframe/AvaFrame/docs/moduleAna1Tests.rst

     \mathcal{L}_{2}(\epsilon) = \int_{x\in \Omega}\vert\vert \epsilon(x) \vert\vert^2\,dx

 This norm will give an overall measure of the deviations.
-It is then useful to normalize the norm either by dividing the norm of the deviation by either the norm of the reference solution:
+It is then useful to normalize the norm either by dividing the norm of the deviation by the norm of the reference solution:

 .. math::
     \frac{\mathcal{L}_{2}(\epsilon(x))}{\mathcal{L}_{2}(f_{ref}(x))}